Kothandaramar temple, Paruthiyur

-Kothandaramar Temple is a Hindu temple located in the Tiruvarur district of Tamil Nadu, India, dedicated to Lord Rama, the seventh avatar of Lord Vishnu.
+Kothandaramar Temple is a Hindu temple located in the Tiruvarur district of Tamil Nadu, India, dedicated to Rama, the seventh avatar of the god Vishnu.
+The temple is glorified by Maharishi Valmiki and classified as one of the 108 Abhimana Kshethrams of the Vaishnavate tradition.
+This temple one of Pancha Rama Kshethrams.
+All these temples are said to be particular locations mentioned in Ramayana.

 Location

 It is located in the village of Paruthiyur in Kudavasal taluk.